NLF and PAVN strategy, organization and structure: Heavy footprint of US operations on South Vietnam

 US forces relied heavily on firepower in their attempt to counter Communist advantages in local concentration, organization, knowledge of the terrain, and the element of surprise in where and when to strike.
 The NLF and PAVN had no qualms about provoking US attacks and deliberately using civilians as human shields, sometimes preventing them from leaving an area under attack.
 Such methods yielded both practical benefits and cynical propaganda opportunities.
 Some American tactics however caused collateral damage and extensive destruction to the countryside, including harassment and interdiction fires (H&I), deployment of heavy artillery and bombs in populated areas, defoliation and the creation of "free-fire" zones.
 Some historians also maintain that generation of refugees was a systematic US tactic, recommended a number of times in official US documents and implemented by military means.
 One State Department memo for example suggested that "Measures to encourage refugee flow might be targeted where they will hurt the VC most and embitter people toward the US/GVN forces least" and Undersecretary of State Nicholas Katzenbach "ordered the military to produce more refugees" in the Northern I Corps sector.
 According to one historian: "The actual generation of refugees involved three different destructive policies: intensive bombing and shelling, chemical destruction of crops and forests; and the physical removal of villages by ground troops."

 This approach not only failed to consistently bring big enemy units to battle, but struggled to win the "hearts and minds" of the populace.
-By 1969, for example, some 20% of the country's population had been refugees at one time or another – an outcome caused by massive RNVAF and particularly US bombing and artillery.
+By 1969, for example, some 20% of the country's population had been refugees at one time or another – an outcome caused by massive RVNAF and particularly US bombing and artillery.
 Widespread destruction among the civilian population is typical of many guerrilla conflicts—from the ancient Romans in Spain to the colonial wars of Africa—nevertheless such methods led many opponents of the US war to question both their legality and morality, and intensified political and diplomatic pressure against American involvement in the conflict.